deg0nz/MagicMirror-Display-Controller/readme.md

 # systemctl start pir_sensor.service
 ```

-You have to change line 7 to the location of the `pir.py` file like this:
+If you cloned the repository somewhere else than your home directory, you have to change line 7 to the location of the `pir.py` file like this:

-`ExecStart=/usr/bin/python /path/to/your/pir.py`
+`ExecStart=/usr/bin/python -u /path/to/pir.py`

-Line 7 defaults to `/home/pi/pir.py`.
-So if you put the `pir.py` there, you doun't have to change anything.
+Line 7 defaults to `/home/pi/MagicMirror-Display-Controller/pir.py`.
+So if you cloned the repository to your home folder, you don't have to change anything.

+## Logs

+You can see the logs with `journalctl -u pir_sensor.service`

 ## Configuration